Nebula1084/SerenityTool/README.md

 # SerenityTest
 After build, `SerenityASM.exe` and `SerenityVM.exe` would be under the directory `SerenityTool/SerrentiyTest`.
-And user could them it to develop `MIPS` project.
+And user could them it to develop `MIPS` project.1